yag-im/infra/doc/dev-mode.md

 manually.
 Follow instructions from the `development` section of the [README](https://github.com/yag-im/sqldb?tab=readme-ov-file#development) document.
 This step will also require [ports](https://github.com/yag-im/ports) repo to be cloned to init `games.releases` table.

+### Web Proxy

+In order to route queries from application running in a web browser to respective endpoints, an instance of web proxy is required.
+The main purpose of this instance is routing following types of queries:

+    /api - to the yagsvc (API gateway)
+    /webrtc - to the sigsvc (WebRTC Signaling Service) / - to the webapp (NextJS server-side functionality)

+### Devconatiners